Maintaining Question Security

 In order for quiz bowl tournaments to be fair, it is necessary that the questions used be completely new (in jargon, “secure” or “pristine”) to all competitors.
 The responsibility for ensuring that this happens at events that use NAQT questions is divided among NAQT itself, the host, and the participating teams as follows:

-It is NAQT’s responsibility to license packet sets in accordance with its geographic exclusivity policy for high schools, to not make questions available to competing teams through other channels, to let hosts know as quickly as possible which packet set (e.g. “Invitational Series #128”) they will be using, to maintain an accurate list of packet set assignments on its website, to promptly answer questions from hosts and attendees (and potential attendees) about this policy, and to communicate hosts’ responsibilities to them.
+- It is NAQT’s responsibility to not make questions available to competing teams through other channels, to let hosts know as quickly as possible which packet set (e.g. “Invitational Series #128”) they will be using, to maintain an accurate list of packet set assignments on its website, to promptly answer questions from hosts and attendees (and potential attendees) about this policy, and to communicate hosts’ responsibilities to them.

 It is hosts’ responsibility to prominently indicate in all of the publicity for their events which packet set (e.g., “Invitational Series #128”) they will be using and to communicate to participating teams their share of the responsibility for maintaining security.
 This pertains to both high school and collegiate hosts.

 It is teams’ responsibility to make sure that they attend only one event using each set of questions.
 Teams should read hosts’ announcements to learn which packet sets each tournament will be using (or find the information on NAQT’s website).
 If there is any question at all about the packet set assignment, teams should contact NAQT to resolve the issue.
 This applies to teams from all types of schools.

 NAQT recommends that hosts include the following text in their invitations and other publicity materials: